-Cherry’s Dirtypower is organized by Jamilee Lacy, PC–G Director and Curator.
-The exhibition, conjunctive programming and forthcoming publication is generously co-supported by Providence College’s Black Studies Program, Center @ Moore Hall, Department of Art & Art History and Women’s Studies Program.
+Dirtypower is organized by Jamilee Lacy, PC–G Director and Curator.
+The exhibition, conjunctive programming and fully-illustrated publication (forthcoming February 2019) is generously co-supported by Providence College’s Black Studies Program, Center @ Moore Hall, Department of Art & Art History and Women’s Studies Program.
 Additional funding is provided by The Reilly Gallery Fund, a gift of the late Robert F. Reilly (PC ’42).